Trading & data processing agreement

 b.
 At the written request of the Data Controller, the Data Processor must provide documentation that the security measures have been implemented at the Data Processor’s.

 c.
-The Data Controller can via an auditor or another trusted party who is approved by the Data Controller and the Data Processor perform an unannounced audit (within normal working hours) that the Data Processor meets its obligations including a audit of and possibly follow-up on user access and rights.
+The Data Controller can via an auditor or another trusted party who is approved by the Data Controller and the Data Processor perform an audit (within normal working hours) that the Data Processor meets its obligations.

 d.
-Once a year, the Data Processor gives the Data Controller access to the audit opinions ISAE 3000 (type 2) as well as access to the declaration of observance of the Legislation in force.
-The opinions/declarations must be given after the end of each calendar year so that they are available to the Data Controller not later than on 31 March.
+Once a year, the Data Processor gives the Data Controller access to the audit opinions ISAE 3000 (type 2).
+The opinions/declaration must be given after the end of each calendar year so that it is available to the Data Controller no later than on 31 March.

 e.
 In addition, the Data Controller is entitled for its own account to have an independent third party make an annual audit of the Data Processor’s processing of Personal Data.